 /// chain (destination dutch auction, for instance), so these outputs should be considered a cap on filler liabilities.

-Output[]maxSpent;/// @dev The minimum outputs that must to be given to the filler as part of order settlement.
+Output[]maxSpent;/// @dev The minimum outputs that must be given to the filler as part of order settlement.
 Similar to maxSpent, it's possible

 /// that special order types may not be able to guarantee the exact amount at open time, so this should be considered